starknet-edu/starknetbook/src/ch02-08-foundry-cast.md

 **Error: RPC url not passed nor found in Scarb.toml**.
 This indicates the absence of a default profile in the **`Scarb.toml`** file.
 To remedy this:

-- Add the **`-profile`** option, followed by the desired profile name, as per the ones you've established.
+- Add the **`--profile`** option, followed by the desired profile name, as per the ones you've established.
 - Alternatively, set a default profile as previously discussed in the "Declaring the Contract" section under "Hint" or as detailed in the "Adding, Creating, and Deploying Account" subsection.

 You've successfully deployed your contract with `sncast`!
 Now, let's explore how to interact with it.